5 Tips for Wildfire Readiness

 For government agencies, it’s important to continue to communicate with your residents even after the fire ends, providing support and additional resource information.
 Reputational risk is also a factor in long-tailed events, so be sure to have a plan in place to address media relations.
 Above all, prepare for ongoing communications with residents and all stakeholders to keep them informed and empowered to persevere.

 Proactive preparation will help your community or organization stay cool, calm and collected when wildfires burn.
-For additional insights and recommendations, watch the on-demand webinar.
+For additional insights and recommendations, visit our Wildfire Preparedness Kit.

 OnSolve